Wells Gray Provincial Park: Clearwater River dams

 In 1971, BC Hydro, the provincial power utility, revived the Fraser River Board's report and took a new look at the feasibility and costs of building the seven dams on the Clearwater River.
-Fortunately, in just a decade, the environmental movement had gained power and credibility in the province, and BC Hydro's interest in the Clearwater quickly caught the attention of the Shuswap-Thompson River Research and Development Association (STRRADA) and the newly formed Yellowhead Ecological Association based in Clearwater, BC.
+In just a decade, the environmental movement had gained power and credibility in the province, and BC Hydro's interest in the Clearwater quickly caught the attention of the Shuswap-Thompson River Research and Development Association (STRRADA) and the newly formed Yellowhead Ecological Association based in Clearwater, BC.
 One of the undertakings was to offer bus tours of Wells Gray Park during the summer of 1972.
 The tours stopped at viewpoints where the volunteer guides urged passengers to imagine how the valley would look when flooded by the dams.
-The strategy was very effective and succeeded in creating an uproar of protest about the dams.
+The strategy was effective and succeeded in creating an uproar of protest about the dams.
 Within a year, the plan to dam the Clearwater River was quietly shelved, but BC Hydro retained its water rights until 1987 when the flooding reserve on the Clearwater was cancelled.